Product

 back: time marker for past events

-That can be useful.
+That can help.

 In RepeatFlow, you can save the whole lesson as a Material:

-ENG M12 · Past Simple practice
+ENG-M12 · Past Simple practice

 Link: lesson video

-Note: Repeat examples from 12:00–18:30, especially questions and negatives
+Note: Repeat examples from 12:00 to 18:30, especially questions and negatives

 Cards: 12 key prompts